quantummaid/eventmaid/README.md

 ### Channel
 A common task in message driven architectures is sending messages from a bunch of producers to an arbitrary amount of consumers, handling errors and allowing to add Filters dynamically.
-In MessageMaid Channels provide these kind of properties:
+In EventMaid Channels provide these kind of properties:
  - add or remove sender and receiver dynamically
  - define the type of send messages, when sender and receiver have agreed on the format of the send messages
  - change the messages during the transportation via Filter: changing the contents of the message, blocking invalid messages,...